 Dr Eleanor Rosamund Barraclough

 I cut my teeth in the Department of Anglo-Saxon, Norse and Celtic at the University of Cambridge.
 On the principle that you can never have too much of a good thing, I stayed on to do an MPhil and a PhD on landscape and geography in the Sagas of Icelanders.
 During this time I was a visiting research scholar at the University of Bergen (Centre for Medieval Studies) and University of Oslo (Department of Linguistics and Scandinavian Studies).

 After a brief stint in advertising, I then defected from the misty fens to the dreaming spires of Oxford in order to take up a Leverhulme Early Career Fellowship in the English Faculty.
-During this time I was also an Extraordinary Junior Research Fellow at The Queen’s College, where I lectured in Old and Middle English literature.
+During this time I was also an Extraordinary Junior Research Fellow at The Queen’s College.

 In October 2013 I took up a lectureship at Durham University.
 In 2015, I held a Visiting Research Fellowship in the Department of Scandinavian Studies, at the University of Wisconsin-Madison.

 Research and teaching:

 At its core, my work is about the relationship between landscape, identity and cultural memory.
 Much of my research explores the history, cultures, languages and literatures of the medieval Nordic world.
 I have focused most recently on the history of Norse far-travellers who made their mark on the great civilizations of the Middle Ages.
-In Beyond the Northlands: Viking Voyages and the Old Norse Sagas I examine the medieval world through the lens of the far-travelling Norsemen and their saga storytelling culture, establishing an unfamiliar, distinctive approach to global history.
+In Beyond the Northlands: Viking Voyages and the Old Norse Sagas I examine the medieval world through the lens of the far-travelling Norse and their saga storytelling culture, establishing an unfamiliar, distinctive approach to global history.
 What emerges is a fluid, fragmented, multidimensional picture that provides insights into how the world was remembered and imagined by a unique culture from the edge of medieval Europe.
 This project also incorporated my own fieldwork in locations including Greenland, Arctic Norway, Iceland, Sweden, Orkney, Rome, and Istanbul.